leonardojacomussi/PySLM/README.md

   - [ResearchGate][ResearchGate_Leo]

 # See more
-[Dependencies to be installed in embedded systems.][sound-level-meter]
+[Dependencies to be installed in embedded systems][sound-level-meter]

 [*Raspberry Pi: A Low-cost Embedded System for Sound Pressure Level Measurement*][ArtigoInternoise]